Nativenerd1004/10Alytics-Sales-Performance-Dashboard-Using-Excel/README.md

 #### Revenue Overview:
 Determine the total amount of revenue generated in the last years.
 #### Product Performance:
-Identify the most ordered product and the product generating the highest revenue.
+Identify the profits made by product categories.
 #### Category Insights:
 Explore the overall distribution of orders and revenue across different product categories.
 #### Payment Method Analysis: